 Who We Are

 "Flight Lesson Instructional Grants Helping Teens" (F.L.I.G.HT.)
 Foundation has been established in Tennessee for students of all ages.
-The non-profit chartered foundation was formed to provide funding to ensure the continuance of an already proven and established aerospace education program in Air Force Junior ROTC at both Unicoi County High School and Sullivan County (fig 1).
+The non-profit chartered foundation was formed to provide funding to ensure the continuance of an already proven and established aerospace education program in Air Force Junior ROTC at Unicoi County High School (see fig. 1).
 In 2001 the program moved to Sullivan County.
-Since April 1992, 3,393 flights with 9,451 students/passengers for orientation flights have been made, most by retired Air Force Lieutenant Colonel Bill Powley (fig. 2), a former F-4, A-7, F-16 fighter pilot and Vietnam veteran, and all sponsored by grants/donations.
+Since April 1992, 3334 flights with 9285 students/passengers for orientation flights have been made, most by retired Air Force Lieutenant Colonel Bill Powley (see fig. 2), a former F-4, A-7, F-16 fighter pilot and Vietnam veteran, and all sponsored by grants/donations.
 In 1999, the foundation received a NASA grant and since 2000, a grant from the Tennessee Aeronautics Division each year.
 This grant money is used along with matching funds from local, regional, and national donations to sponsor the flight program.
 Since September 1996, 154 students have earned their solo wings (from 18 different high schools, home-schooled, and three colleges).
 Since 2002, fourteen students have received their private pilot's license.

 In June 1998, the first solo cadet went to the Air Force Academy (USAFA), and since then a total of seven solo students have received appointments to USAFA and three to West Point.
 Five solo students have attended the flight program at Middle Tennessee State University as professional pilots and one is enrolled at Purdue.
 In 2010, Col Powley won the top aerospace science instructor in the nation (A. Scott Crossfield Award), the Tennessee Aviation Person of the Year (first recipient) Award, in 2011 the Tennessee Career Contributions to Aviation Award, and in 2013 was inducted into the Tennessee Aviation Hall of Fame for this program.
 With emphasis needed on math and science skills, character education, discipline, leadership, team building, and motivation, this program provides an excellent opportunity to accomplish all of these goals as well as provide the basis for future careers in aviation and service to our country in the Armed Forces.
 For further information, including briefings on the program, contact the foundation at: 1 Three Springs Lane, Unicoi, TN 37692.
 Phone (423) 743-7099, or email email@example.com.
 See our contact page for driving directions to Greenville Greene County Municipal Airport.